vincentmakes/timeline-builder/README.md

 # timeline-builder
-a modern timeline builder for presentation. no install, no server, no exe. export/import json/svg
+a modern timeline builder for presentations. no install, no server, no exe. export/import json/svg